ProjectCS7641/CS7641-Group8-final.github.io/index.md

 ### METHODS

 **Unsupervised:** In this part, we implement an auto-encoder as a classifier and train it on MNIST dataset.
 An autoencoder is a type of artificial neural network trained to learn efficient data codings by attempting to copy its input to its output.
 The aim of an autoencoder is to learn a representation (encoding) from the input by training the network to ignore signal noise.
+To be specific, the input is a 28 by 28 image of a handwriting digit and the output is the reconstruction result with predicted label.
 Internally, it has a hidden layer h that describes a code used to represent the input.
 The network can be viewed as two consistent parts: an encoder function h=f(x) and a decoder that produces a reconstruction r=g(h).
 In addition to the original auto-encoder-decoder structure, we add a classification model with softmax output layer to combine with the encoder for a full image classification pipeline.

 ![alt-text-1](fig_us_1.png "Autoencoder as a Classifier using MNIST Dataset.")